An optimization-free approximation Framework for Connected and Automated Vehicles Eco-Trajectory Planning Under limited computing capacity: Literature review

 \subsection{Summary}

 As evident from Table \ref{Table.1}, it becomes apparent that representing EPP as an optimal control problem offers a significant computational efficiency advantage.
 Nonetheless, despite this advantage, there remain unresolved challenges within high-performance computing.
 Many studies employing nonlinear programming as their modeling approach essentially engage in static trajectory planning.
 This implies that they formulate an optimal trajectory for a single CAV just once, without subsequent trajectory adjustments.
 This approach possesses certain consequences: firstly, these models may require extended solution times and are ill-equipped to handle potential emergencies and computational or predictive errors.
 Secondly, their computational efficiency remains unaffected by traffic density variations as they plan trajectories in a sequential manner.
-Conversely, studies transforming EPP into an optimal control problem and utilizing Model Predictive Control (MPC) as their solution approach experience a negative correlation between computational efficiency and traffic density.
-Escalating the number of input vehicles significantly amplifies computational demands, thereby impacting efficiency.
+Conversely, studies transforming EPP into an optimal control problem and utilizing sequential Model Predictive Control (MPC) as their solution approach experience a negative correlation between computational efficiency and traffic density, especially under a larger control horizon.
+Escalating the number of input vehicles significantly amplifies computational demands, and sequential Model Predictive Control needs the trajectories of the front vehicle as the safety constraint, thereby impacting efficiency.
 Consequently, numerous studies employing MPC for EPP exclusively evaluate a limited number of vehicles (typically fewer than five) within their models.
 In essence, while transforming EPP into an optimal control problem and utilizing MPC accelerate the solution process, they do not entirely resolve computational efficiency concerns, especially under elevated traffic densities.
-To address these challenges, our study introduces a translatable eMPC framework, constructing a trajectory basis set termed the \textbf{\textit{optimal eco-trajectory batch}} during a pre-computing phase to circumvent the necessity for real-time online optimization.
+To address these challenges, our study introduces an OFA framework, constructing a trajectory basis set termed the \textbf{\textit{optimal eco-trajectory batch}} during a pre-computing phase to circumvent the necessity for real-time online optimization.
 This approach yields substantial computational time savings.
 The subsequent attainment of the eco-trajectory is realized via a batch-based selection process based on the optimal eco-trajectory batch.